Counter-Strike 2 (CS 2) Best settings for max FPS

 Resolution: Max

-Using your actual system resolution for CS: GO.
-The higher the resolution, the better you will see and enjoy the game, but if you badly need a performance boost, decreasing the resolution will greatly improve your fps.
-No matter what happens, do not go below 720p.
+Using your actual system resolution for CS 2.
+The higher the resolution, the better you will see and enjoy the game, but if you badly need a performance boost, decreasing the resolution will greatly improve your fps but will make the game blurry on larger screens so not recommended unless it is the last option and you are playing CS 2 on potato PC

 Display Mode: Fullscreen.